 Below are a couple of cute short videos from the 1980s showing a Commodore Plus 4 and a Commodore 64 computer.
-For now turn your device sideways to view these.
+For now, if you're on a phone, turn your device sideways to view these.
 None of the videos on this page are by me.

 I don't remember any of this color stuff.
 Or the games.
 But then we only used the Plus 4 with a black and white TV.
 And we only used it for a few months and then got the C64 below.